-The tap water in France has been safe to drink since the 1950s but the country still sells over 50 kinds of bottled water.
-The recent droughts, however, has led some brands, like Badoit, to scale back production.
+The tap water in France has been safe to drink since the 1950s, but the country still sells over 50 kinds of bottled water.
+But becasuse of recent droughts, some brands, such as Badoit, have scaled back production.

-The world’s oldest bottled mineral water, naturally sparkling Châteldon 1650 is nicknamed the ‘Rolls Royce des eaux minérales’.
-It’s also the rarest, softest, slightly metallic and mineral rich—and hard to find outside of fine restaurants.
-It comes from the village of Châteldon near Puy de Dôme in the volcanic Auvergne, source of many mineral-rich waters; in 1650, Louis XIV had it bottled and transported to Versailles.
+The world’s oldest bottled mineral water, naturally sparkling Châteldon 1650, is nicknamed the ‘Rolls Royce des eaux minérales’.
+It’s mineral-rich and slightly metallic, and also the softest and rarest—and hard to find outside of fine restaurants.
+It comes from the village of Châteldon near Puy de Dôme, in the volcanic Auvergne, source of many mineral-rich waters; in 1650, Louis XIV had it bottled and transported to Versailles.
 Only 700,000 bottles are bottled in glass every year; stocks often run out.

-Among the more easily available sparkling mineral waters, there’s Badoit, the oldest, from Saint-Galmier in the Loire Valley (both green and extra bubbly intensément petillante red bottles); Perrier, very bubbly water from Languedoc, in the distinct bottles (une Perrier tranche is a glass of Perrier with a slice of lemon); St-Yorre from the Auvergne with its distinct bicarbonate of soda taste; and Vichy Célestins, the slightly saline mineral water from the spa town of Vichy in the Massif Central.
+Among the more easily available sparkling mineral waters, there’s Badoit, the oldest, from Saint-Galmier in the Loire Valley; Perrier, very bubbly water from Languedoc, in its iconic bowling pin bottles (Une Perrier tranche is a glass of Perrier with a slice of lemon); St-Yorre from the Auvergne with its distinct bicarbonate-of-soda taste; and Vichy Célestins, the slightly saline mineral water from the spa town of Vichy in the Massif Central.